NiclaasMoldenhauer/NiclaasMoldenhauer/README.md

 ## 🚀 About Me

-I'm Niclaas, a passionate software developer with a focus on JavaScript.
+I'm Niclaas, a passionate fullstack developer with a focus on JavaScript.
 I specialize in creating efficient and user-friendly software solutions.
 ## 🔧 Technologies & Tools

 ![Coding](https://media.giphy.com/media/ZVik7pBtu9dNS/giphy.gif)